Fuhrmann/xenforo-prefix-forum-listing/README.md

 Go to AdminCP -> Options -> Prefix Forum Listing to set some options to customize the output!

+## 1.2.1
+Fixes:
+- Margin bottom was not being applied with custom prefix class
+- Phrases that was hardcoded are now part of the addon phrases

 ## 1.2.0

 This is the 6º version of this addon.
 Released in 14/03/2013.